DeaY01/12weeks-ia-agents-series/week-02-secret-histroy/README.md

 2023 – Auto-GPT & BabyAGI → open-source explosion
 2025 – You and I are here building them in Nigeria

-### Your New Agent This Week – History Researcher
+### Your New Agent This Week/Your First Agent Using Tools – History Researcher
-Zero-code version →
-Python version →
+Zero-code version → copy prompt from Tool_Research_Agent_Prompt.txt into chatgpt Python version →

 Just type: